sentinel-official/docs/docs/dvpn-nodes/setup/manual/node-config.md

 # Loopback port for the SDK-hosted HTTP authentication backend.
 # Hysteria2 calls this local endpoint to validate each connecting client's credential.
-# Bound to loopback only — it does not need to be exposed through your firewall.
+# Bound to loopback only.
+It does not need to be exposed through your firewall.
 # Allowed: Non-zero uint16
 # Example: 8080
 auth_port = 8080

 # Loopback port for Hysteria2's Traffic Stats API.
 # Used by the service to collect per-user traffic usage and to kick disconnected peers.
-# Bound to loopback only — it does not need to be exposed through your firewall.
+# Bound to loopback only.
+It does not need to be exposed through your firewall.
 # Allowed: Non-zero uint16
 # Example: 8081
 stats_port = 8081